-- 1. If the concern is with the teacher or a classroom situation, the contact must be made directly with the teacher by calling the school's office and leaving word for the teacher to call. - 2.
-If, after meeting with the classroom teacher the parent/legal guardian is still concerned, they are expected to contact the building principal for further clarification or conference. - 3.
-If, after contacting the principal, the concern remains unresolved, an appeal can be made to the Director of Teaching and Learning, Grades K-5, Mr. Tim Blom (TBlom@msdwt.k12.in.us) by completing a Public Complaints and Concerns Form located here. - 4.
-If, after contacting Mr. Blom, the concern remains unresolved, parents/guardian may contact/appeal to the Chief Academic & DEI Officer, Dr. Nataki Pettigrew (RPettigrew@msdwt.k12.in.us).
+- 1. If the concern is with the teacher or a classroom situation, the contact must be made directly with the teacher by calling the school's office and leaving word for the teacher to call.
+The school's administration will be able to arrange a conference with the teacher if the parent/legal guardian so desires. - 2.
+If, after contact is made, the parent/legal guardian is still concerned, they are expected to contact the principal for further clarification. - 3.
+If, after contacting the principal, the concern remains unresolved, an appeal can be made to the Assistant Superintendent by completing a Public Complaints and Concerns Form located here.